qcqqcq/udacity-CarND-Behavioral-Cloning-P3/README.md

 ####3.
 Creation of the Training Set & Training Process

+I used the beta version of the simulator exclusively for training.
+I did not use the original simulator nor the 50 Hz one.
+Furthermore, only track 1 data was used.

 To capture good driving behavior, I first recorded a few laps on track one using center lane driving.
+This means "regular" driving where you try and stay in the center of the lane.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Center lane driving][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when veering off road.
+I then recorded the vehicle recovering from the right side and left sides of the road back to center so that the vehicle would learn to recover when veering off road.
 These images show what a recovery looks like.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![Recover from right][image3]
+![Revoer from left][image4]

+One issue here is you want to record when you are recovering from one edge to the center, but you don't want to record when you are already at the center and heading to the edge.
+To alleviate this issue (amoung other reasons) I chose to exlude images where the steering angle = 0.

 I did not train on track 2

 I did not need to augment the data set by creating other images although I heard that I could have used the right and left camera angles and modified the steering angles to get more data.

 After the collection process, I had about 20,000 number of data points.
 I then preprocessed this data by downsampling the images by a factor of 8 and dividing pixel intensities by 255

 I finally randomly shuffled the data set and put 80% of the data into train, 10% into validation, and 10% into test.
 The test set wasn't really required but I kept it anyways.